 Here is a flavour of some of the exciting research being conducted by members of the research group.

-Dr Tim Haughton is Reader in European Politics.
-Tim is writing a book with Kevin Deegan-Krause examining the patterns of party politics across Central and Eastern Europe.
+Dr Tim Haughton is a Reader (Senior Associate Professor) in European Politics.
+Tim co-authored a recent book The New Party Challenge with Kevin Deegan-Krause examining the patterns of party politics across Central and Eastern Europe.
 He is also embarking on a project with David Cutts on election campaigning in Central and Eastern Europe.

 Dr Natascha Neudorfer is a political scientist.
 Natascha researches the causes of corruption.